Douglasli/douglasli.github.io/_pages/cv.md

 ## 📚 Selected Publications

+- *An Auditable Confidentiality Protocol for Blockchain Transactions*, Blockchain: Research and Applications 2025
 - *Implementation and preliminary evaluation of an auditable confidentiality mechanism for DeFi*, ICDCSW 2023
 - *Fully on-chain cloud storage DApp on the Internet Computer Protocol*, ICDCSW 2023
-- *An Auditable Confidentiality Protocol for Blockchain Transactions*, SSRN 2022
 - *Modelling of the Internet Computer Protocol Architecture*, Blockchain & Applications 2022
 - *The Data Exchange Protocol over Multi-Chain Blockchain Using ZK Proofs*, Edge Computing and IoT 2022